pseudoregalia-modding/hooked-player-controller/README.md

 Congratulations, you now have a hook into the player controller!

+Note: the same steps apply for blueprint actors, but dummying blueprint actors is a bit more involved.
+You'll need to use a blueprint actor as your hook if you want to spawn something in the world, for instance.

 ### How to build

+Prerequisites:

+- Unreal Engine 5.1
+- Python 3

 1. Run `cook.bat`
 1. Run `deploy.bat`